magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_testcase.md

 The Magento Testing Framework supports two types of functional tests:

-- Injectable test: the main type of the MTF test, that uses XML [data set][] files as inputs
+- Injectable test: the main type of the MTF test that uses XML [data set][] files as inputs
 - [Scenario test][]: supports a Magento modularity and enables you to inject one step into another test

+This topic discusses the injectable test only.

 ## Test case structure {#structure}